sixthkrum/joystick-lib/README.md

 Ongoing project to map keyboard keys to a joystick using xdotool and linux joystick api

-Does not do much yet, just reads the inputs
+joystick.h:

+read_button_press(): reads button press and returns only the integer value of the button